Greed (game show): Question round

 For questions five through seven, answers are given one at a time by the remaining contestants with the captain answering last, then (if necessary) choosing to either give enough additional answers to make four or delegate the choices to other members.
 Once all the answers are in, the captain may either approve the choices as they stand or change one of them if desired.
 Answers are revealed individually as correct or incorrect; if three correct answers are found, the host offers a buyout to quit the game.
 Ten percent of the question value is offered on questions five and six ($20,000 and $50,000 respectively), to be split evenly among the remaining players, and the team's decision is entirely up to the captain.
-On question seven, each team member can choose to take an individual buyout consisting of a Jaguar XK8 convertible and $25,000 cash (approximately $100,000 total value).
+On question seven, each team member can choose to take an individual buyout consisting of a luxury automobile and $25,000 cash (approximately $100,000 total value).

 If the captain (at questions five and six) or at least one team member (at question seven) chooses to continue with the game, the fourth answer is revealed.
 If it is correct, the team splits the cash award for the question at that level.
 If an incorrect answer is revealed at any point, the game ends and the team leaves with nothing.

 Terminator

 A Terminator challenge is played before each question starting at question five.
 One contestant is chosen at random and given the option to challenge a teammate (including the team captain) to a one-question showdown for their share of the team's collective winnings.
-If the selected contestant issues a challenge, they are given a guaranteed $10,000 in cash to keep regardless of the result of the outcome of the Terminator or the overall game.
+If the selected contestant issues a challenge, they are given a guaranteed $10,000 in cash to keep regardless of the outcome of the Terminator or the overall game.
 If the selected contestant does not wish to issue a challenge, the team remains as it was and the host proceeds to the next question.

 The two contestants face each other across podiums at center stage, and the host reads a toss-up question with a single answer.
 The first contestant to buzz in and answer correctly eliminates the other contestant from the game and claims their share of the collective winnings.
 If a contestant buzzes in and provides an incorrect response or does not immediately respond, their opponent wins by default.
 If the team captain is eliminated, the contestant who wins the challenge becomes the new captain.